Article at a Glance

 oneAPI Collective Communications Library (oneCCL) (CPU, GPU)

-oneCCL support optimized primitives for communication patterns that occur in deep learning applications.
+oneCCL supports optimized primitives for communication patterns that occur in deep learning applications.
 It enables developers and researchers to train newer and deeper models faster.

 oneAPI Video Processing Library (oneVPL) (CPU)

 oneVPL is a programming interface for video decoding, encoding, and processing to build media pipelines.
-Currently, the library supports deployment on CPUs.
-Support for other hardware accelerators will be available in the future.
+Currently, the library supports deployment on CPUs, GPUs, and other accelerators.

 Summary of Current oneAPI Library Support